Top-100-Coders/Synopysor-Pro/README.md

 # Synopysor-Pro
 Synopysor-Pro is a Python information retrieval and summarization application designed to streamline the process of extracting key insights from YouTube video content.
 Leveraging OpenAI's powerful GPT-3 Turbo API and the user-friendly Streamlit framework, this application is an ideal solution for individuals seeking quick and efficient information retrieval.
+The application is an effective solution when you need to summarize a lot of youtube videos for quick data / info retireval.

+Try it out here: https://synopysor-pro.streamlit.app/

 ![image](https://github.com/suryan-s/Synopysor-Pro/assets/76394506/e572ca45-c754-4ccb-a5d5-516bfaaacae5)